-Less than significant impact with mitigation incorporated.
-Pursuant to Assembly Bill (AB) 52, the City initiated Tribal consultation efforts to identify additional significant TCRs meeting the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-As part of these efforts, on August 9, 2024, the City sent letters to the Tamien Nation, Muwekma Ohlone, Ohlone Indian Tribe, and to Kanyon Konsulting representing the Indian Canyon Band of Costanoan Ohlone People.
-On September 18, 2024, the City representative had a phone conversation with Kanyon Konsulting.
-The Kanyon Konsulting representative stated that in order to ensure potential impacts to TCRs are less than significant, all construction personnel must undergo Tribal Cultural Resources Awareness Training prior to the start of construction.
-The training is to be held virtually or in person, but it may not be pre-recorded.
-No other responses to the City's outreach efforts were received to date.
-With adherence to City's Standard Permit Condition for Human Remains and compliance with MM TCR-1, impacts would be less than significant.

-Removal of the 12 billboards would not include excavation and would be limited to their existing footprints.
+Less than significant impact.
+Tribal consultation efforts conducted by the City of San José pursuant to AB 52 to identify additional significant TCRs meeting the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1 are ongoing.
+Impact is to be determined.
+As part of these efforts, on July 24, 2024, the City sent letters to the Tamien Nation, Indian Canyon Mutsun Band of Costanoan, Muwekma Ohlone Indian Tribe of San Francisco Bay Area, and the Ohlone Indian Tribe.
+A representative of the Indian Canyon Mutsun Band of Costanoan asked the City for consultation but did not respond when the City proposed a meeting.
+No additional responses were received prior to publication of this Draft IS/MND.
+With adherence to City's Standard Permit Condition for Human Remains, impacts would be less than significant.
+Removal of the 11 billboards would not include excavation and would be limited to their existing footprints.
 Therefore, removal activities would not have the potential to affect historic resources.
 No impact would occur.

-MM TCR-1 Tribal Cultural Resources Awareness Training

-Prior to start of construction, all construction personnel must undergo Tribal Cultural Resources Training.
-The training shall be presented by a representative of a Tribe that is traditionally and culturally affiliated with the geographic area as described in Public Resources Code Section 21080.3.1.
-The training shall be held virtually or in person, but it may not be pre-recorded.